 A team of certified clinical coding specialists, surgeons, and AHRQ staff reviewed the assignment of CPT codes included in these ranges that were valid in 2018-2020.
 Codes were separately reviewed by the clinical coding expert and the surgeons.
 Coding assignments that were in disagreement were reviewed with AHRQ staff and resolved.
 In addition, the surgery flag designation was compared to the Clinical Classification Software (CCS) for Services and Procedures to ensure consistency between procedures identified as Narrow and CCS categories for operating room procedures.
-The updated coding is included in the Surgery Flags Software-Services and Procedures tool starting with v2019.2 and V2020.1.
+The updated coding is included in v2019.2 of the Surgery Flags Software-Services and Procedures in addition to v2020.1.

-Additional analysis of the updated coding in v2019.2 and v2020.1 of the tool is needed to see how the surgery flags align with utilization and costs.
+Additional analysis of the updated coding of the tool is needed to see how the surgery flags align with utilization and costs.
 Ongoing analyses may also be needed as changes in surgical techniques and advancement of technology transition major surgeries into minor procedures and, therefore, affect the designation of surgery flags over time.